How to turn your dreams into plans

 Pretty soon, you’ll be flying high, living the dream – but in real life!

-Here are 3 steps to turn your dreams into plans and achieve your biggest goals.
+Here are 3 steps to planning your dreams and achieving your biggest goals.

 I recently read The One Thing, which tells us that focusing on the smallest priority connected to your largest goal is the only thing you need to do next.